jwiedeman/Apollo64/docs/sim/manual_action_queue.md

 actors, and notes for replay analysis.
 The queue also exposes a history buffer for debugging failures.【F:js/src/sim/manualActionQueue.js†L221-L361】

-The optional `ManualActionRecorder` captures auto-advance checklist and DSKY traffic, aggregates them into deterministic scripts, and can flush those scripts to disk for parity replays or regression fixtures.【F:js/src/logging/manualActionRecorder.js†L5-L222】 Script formatting guidelines and CLI usage live in the manual script reference, which defines action schemas, retry semantics, and parity tooling so authored scripts remain compatible with the queue.【F:docs/data/manual_scripts/README.md†L1-L156】
+The optional `ManualActionRecorder` captures auto-advance checklist, DSKY, and panel control traffic, aggregates them into deterministic scripts, and can flush those scripts to disk for parity replays or regression fixtures.【F:js/src/logging/manualActionRecorder.js†L5-L401】 Script formatting guidelines and CLI usage live in the manual script reference, which defines action schemas, retry semantics, and parity tooling so authored scripts remain compatible with the queue.【F:docs/data/manual_scripts/README.md†L1-L200】

 Together these components allow researchers to capture historical crew workflows, replay them deterministically, and compare auto vs. manual